njacke/slovenian-political-process/README.md

 # slovenian-political-process
-A repository for my game dev projects.
+A repository for my blockbreaker game about the Slovenian political process.

+C# code is located in Assets/Scripts.